This guide provides the step-by-step process of integrating your campaign with a WordPress site.

 As we are hosting this campaign on WordPress (for Lead pages and Share pages), please select "EMBED INTO MY EXISTING TOOLS"

-A. Setup Lead Capture Widget
+Set up your Lead Capture Widget

-Then it will let you select your Template.
+It lets you select your Template.
 (For this demo I selected the Blank Canvas)

 It will then take you to the Template Editor.(You can edit the contents, background colours, button colours, etc...)
 After you make your Opt-in form beautiful and presentable, hit "Save" and then "Go Back".